krisjdev/tinytapeout-07/projects/tt_um_ender_clock/docs/info.md

+## How it works
 this is a clock
-## How it works

-pcb will be public at :https://github.com/ender110/tiny-tape-out-clock-pcb 3d shell will be public at:https://github.com/ender110/tiny-tape-out-clock-shell
+pcb will be public at: https://github.com/ender110/tiny-tape-out-clock-pcb \
+3d shell will be public at: https://github.com/ender110/tiny-tape-out-clock-shell

 ## How to test

 follow How it works